West hopes for Iran concessions in nuclear talks

 But a senior U.S. State Department official later said that meeting would be delayed until Monday due to extensive U.S.-Iranian consultations earlier on Sunday between nuclear and Foreign Ministry officials.

-Kerry has urged Iran to take decisions now to enable them to clinch a political framework agreement for a nuclear deal with Tehran that would lift sanctions in exchange for curbs on Tehran's nuclear programme ahead of an end-March deadline.
-The parties have set a June 30 deadline to finalise an accord.
+Kerry has urged Iran to take decisions now to enable them to clinch a political framework agreement for a nuclear deal with Tehran that would lift sanctions in exchange for curbs on Tehran's nuclear program ahead of an end-March deadline.
+The parties have set a June 30 deadline to finalize an accord.

 "Serious gaps still remain," Deputy Iranian Foreign Minister Abbas Araqchi was quoted by Iran's ISNA student news agency as saying.
 "We have had progress in the recent talks and during this round of talks we will see whether more progress can be achieved."